ansgarwiechers/vbsdoc/README.txt

 Example of a properly doc-commented function:

 '!
-Return a slice (sub-array) from a given array.
+Return a slice (sub-array) from a given source array.
 '!
+'! @param  arr    The source array.
 '! @param  first  Index of the beginning of the slice.
 '! @param  last   Index of the end of the slice.
 '! @return A slice from the given array.
 '!
 '! @see http://somepage.example.org/
 Function Slice(arr, first, last)
-...
+  '...
 End Function

 Complete list of supported tags: